buroa/qbtools/README.md

 ## Configuration

 qBittools doesn't have any configuration files currently.
-It parses host, port and username from the qBittorrent configuration file located by default at `~/.config/qBittorrent/qBittorrent.conf`, you can specify a different qBittorrent config with `-c` flag.
+It parses host, port and username from the qBittorrent configuration file located by default at `~/.config/qBittorrent/qBittorrent.conf`, you can specify a different qBittorrent config with `-C` flag.

 You also have to specify your password every time with `-P` flag unless you enable `Web UI -> Bypass authentication for clients on localhost` in qBittorrent's settings, because there is no way for qBittools to retrieve it in plaintext.